 We do, however, need to learn new habits.
 Perhaps one of the most important reasons for still putting people in classrooms is to hold them hostage.
 Over the years people have largely learned to show up on time, stay put, and to limit the number of interruptions during the event itself.
 However, this same level of discipline is not shown for learning in the virtual world.
 The habits associated with virtual and self-paced learning are more to procrastinate and allow any interruption to be a distraction.
 It’s sad to think that the only real value associated with the traditional classroom are the walls.
 We have to help people learn the new habits for successful virtual learning.

 In a similar way, people have learned that if they are having to get a flight to get to the physical classroom, they must be there on time.
 People know that the plane won’t wait for them, not even a minute.
 With very few exceptions, they manage to board on time and switch off their phones for the duration of the flight.
 However, they have not yet adopted the same habits when it comes virtual learning.

 Our role as learning and development professionals is to transform ourselves from the designers and deliverers of training events to the architects and enablers of learning journeys.

 So, no, you can’t have the PowerPoint slides.
 The content is not actually there.
 The content is totally disseminated.
 It’s dynamic.
 It’s in the conversations, the collaboration, and the knowledge we gain through the various experiences curated on our perpetual learning journey.
 In today’s world, the content is not in a slide deck, it should be available to learners anywhere, anytime.

 Struggling with disengaged learners who believe reviewing the slides has the same value as attending training?
 A blended learning approach can help!
 Learn how during Martyn's February 28, 2017 InSync BYTE series event, Reversing 200 Years in the Wrong Direction with Blended Training.
-Click the icon below to learn more and register.
+Click the icon below to watch the replay on demand.